 - While abroad, mix and mingle with the locals.

-- For assistance with your career development and study abroad experience and for more tips, visit the Career website or stop in Career Services (ASB, CSB; Mary Hall, SJU).
+- For assistance with your career development and study abroad experience and for more tips, visit the XPD website or stop in the XPD Resource Centers (ASB, CSB; Mary Hall, SJU).